Have you ever longed to honour times of loss, transition or celebration in a way that is deep and satisfying?

 Joining Facebook will be a requirement, as this is one of the ways we will be sharing.
-Even if you are not currently on Facebook, this is a safe and protected way to benefit from this online resource through joining a secret group.
+Even if you are not currently on Facebook, this is a safe and protected way to benefit from this course through joining a private group.
+And if you wish, you can leave Facebook as soon as the course is over.
 Facebook novices have been surprised and delighted by this way of meeting.

 I am delighted to have discovered how creative and enjoyable ritual can be, while simultaneously being powerful and profound.
 There was such depth of connection between participants – both through the evening meetings and the Facebook group.
 We were continuously held and supported by you, Juliet in a beautiful and safe way.
 It was an amazing course.
 Your dedication, experience, and strong aligned loving presence totally inspire me.

 —Amy Cowling, energy healer and intuitive artist, Auckland

 Despite having participated in a ritual group over a number of years under the guidance of Juliet’s books Celebrating the Southern Seasons and Dancing with the Seasons, I was amazed at how much richness and depth I experienced in the online ritual space.
 I found a deeper and more profound way of connecting with my group after having done The Sacred Art of Ritual.